Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 A directory can be in one of these states:
 * Virtual.
 The directory does not actually exist on disk, but it appears as if it does because GvFlt injects it into the enumeration result.
 * Placeholder.
-A placeholder directory is an NTFS directory with a reparse point, and one or more of its children can exist on disk, while others can be virtual items enumerated by the provider.
+A placeholder directory is an NTFS directory with a reparse point, and any of its children can exist on disk, while others can be virtual items enumerated by the provider.
 * Full.
 A full directory is a normal NTFS directory.